 What is a no-claims bonus and should I protect it?

-However, your no-claims bonus will be cut if you make a claim, but the size of the cut varies between insurers.
+Your no-claims bonus will be cut if you make a claim - but the size of that cut varies between insurers.
 Insurers also have different policies on whether a claim that isn’t your fault will affect your bonus.

 Can I drive other vehicles under my policy?